 7. Check your medical needs

 While we hope that you won’t need any medication or first aid on your holidays, we do recommend to take the essentials with you.
 If you require prescription medicine, make sure to get these in advance of your holiday.
-You can check out an online Canadian Pharmacy to see if they have the medication you need.
+You can check out an online pharmacy to see if they have the medication you need.
 Keep in mind that you never know what the pharmacies and general health care systems are like in your chosen destination.
 Get informed about the risks in the country, such as malaria or yellow fever, and take action to avoid it.

 8. Sort out your holiday entertainment